Itera/ada-django-kurs/__tasks__/part1/README.md

 return render(request, "cookbook/index.html", context)
 ```

-Define your `recipe_list` variable in the context, add it as a third parameter in the render function and save the file.
-Reload the page _/cookbook_ and see what happens.
+Define your `recipe_list` variable in the context.
+Once this is done, you can add it as a third parameter in the render function (behind the `index.html` reference).
+Save the file, reload the page _/cookbook_ and see what happens.

 Did the database objects appear on your screen?